-Tilt the bottle until it is in a straight line with the nasal passage (Figure 3).
+Tilt the bottle until it is in a straight line with the nasal passage.

 Firmly press down on the pump once to spray the medication into your nose.
 It is not necessary to inhale while this is being done.
 Please note: Because the mist is so fine, you may not feel it inside your nose.
 Also, some medication may drip out of your nose.
 However, in either case, the medication is absorbed.
 IMPORTANT: Do not "test" the spray unit or prime it before you use your daily dose because this will waste your medication.

-4. Once or twice a week, wipe the nozzle with a clean, damp cloth.
-Dry the nozzle before replacing the protective cap.
+Once or twice a week, wipe the nozzle with a clean, damp cloth.
+Dry the nozzle before replacing the dust cap

-5. Replace the blue safety clip, then replace the protective cap on the nasal spray unit (Figure 4).
+8. Holding the bottle with two fingers under the two side arms of the pump, gently replace the protective cap on the nasal spray unit.
 Be careful not to depress the pump while this is being done.
-Once the pump is primed, the unit must be kept at room temperature 20°-25°C (68°-77°F) in the upright position until the medication is finished.
+Once the pump is primed, the unit must be kept at room temperature between 20°C to 25°C (68°F to 77°F) in the upright position until the medication is finished.

-Bottles left at room temperature (opened or unopened) for more than 30 days (2 mL fill) or 35 days (3.7 mL fill) must be discarded.
+Bottles left at room temperature (opened or unopened) for more than 35 days must be discarded.

 Refrigerated bottles are good until the expiration date stamped on the bottle and box.